-The Halsteadian model of 'see one, do one, teach one' has long permeated and monopolised surgical education with surgeons learning surgical techniques in an 'apprenticeship' style under an experienced surgeon in the OR.
+The Halsteadian model of "see one, do one, teach one" has long permeated and monopolized surgical education, with surgeons learning techniques in an apprenticeship style under an experienced colleague in the operating room (OR).
 However, in modern medical practice, service delivery pressures have reduced training hours and so new ways must be found to enhance and be an adjunct to patient and operation exposure hours.

-The solution of the aviation industry has long been to use simulation models to enhance learning and this style of learning is also becoming more widely adopted and validated as a way to enhance performance in the operating room (OR) in a surgical setting 4-7.
+The solution of the aviation industry has long been to use simulation models to enhance learning and this style of learning is also becoming more widely adopted and validated as a way to enhance performance in the OR.4-7